josmar-crwdstffng/angular/aio/content/special-elements/core/ng-container.md

 ### With `*NgIf`s

-One common use case of `<ng-container>` is alongside the `*ngIf` structural directive.
+One common use case of the `ng-container` element is alongside the `*ngIf` structural directive.
 By using the special element we can produce very clean templates easy to understand and work with.

 For example, we may want to have a number of elements shown conditionally but they do not need to be all under the same root element.
 That can be easily done by wrapping them in such a block: